PandasThumb/pandasthumb.github.io/_posts/2025/2025-11-16-Darwinist-changes-his-mind.md

 some implication in Thomas's posts that "Darwinists" have insisted that Darwin was the first evolutionary thinker.
-That is totally wrong: there have been numerous books, for decades exploring Darwin's predecessaors.
+That is totally wrong: there have been numerous books, for decades exploring Darwin's predecessors.
 Stephen Jay Gould had many columns on the subject.
 There is an extensive Wikipedia page on [History of Evolutionary Thought](https://en.wikipedia.org/wiki/History_of_evolutionary_thought).
 Peter Bowler's book [Evolution, the History of an Idea](https://www.amazon.com/Evolution-History-Idea-Anniversary-Preface/dp/0520261283),